|BS, Florida A&M University |

 PhD, University of North Carolina at Chapel Hill

 Kawachi Clemons is an Associate Professor of Music and Director of the Institute for Research in Music and Entertainment Industry Studies at Florida A&M University (FAMU).
+Dr. Clemons is the immediate past Chair of the Department of Music at FAMU (2012-2014).
 He is the former Director of the Hip Hop Initiative and Visiting Assistant Professor of Music at North Carolina Central University (NCCU).
 Prior to his work at NCCU, Clemons was an Assistant Director in the Office of Student Affairs at Florida International University (FIU).
 He has served on the production staff of The Academy Awards, Super Bowl XXXIII Halftime Show, and has managed numerous special events with Walt Disney Entertainment.

 Dr. Clemons is a former music educator with Miami-Dade County Public Schools.
 His pedagogical practices focus on the inter-relationship of artistic agency (problem-posing and problem-solving in the arts) and culturally responsive teaching.
 Clemons earned his bachelor's degree in music education from FAMU and a master of music degree in production and arts management from FIU.
 He received his Ph.D. in Education at the University of North Carolina at Chapel Hill, where he taught courses in Arts Education.